wlwanpan/minecraft-wrapper/README.md

 ## What is minecraft-wrapper?

 Wrapper is a Go package that wraps a Minecraft Server (JE) and interacts with it by pushing in commands and reading the server logs.
-This package is meant to provide nicer APIs for your Go program to manage and command your minecraft server.
+This package is meant to provide nicer APIs for your Go program to manage your minecraft server.

 ## Installation